satyamkr31/Test-repo/README.md

-#This the the create through git command
+#This the repo created through git command